 | Electronics, Communication, Networking, Microprocessors, Web Technology & Current Trends | 120 |

-Exam Duration: 3 hours (combined for both parts) Negative Marking: 0.25 marks deducted for each incorrect answer Qualifying Marks: Minimum 40% required in Part B
+Exam Duration: 3 hours (combined) Negative Marking: 0.25 marks deducted per incorrect answer Qualifying Marks: Minimum 40% required in Part B

 Detailed Syllabus